eldipa/xoz/docs/xoz-format.md

 What about the *objects* which *stream* is deleted?
 Should the *stream* deletion deferred?
 Should be deleted but its *objects* temporally preserved (aka *orphans*)?

-## Infinite Pages

-`.xoz` does not handle in any way this but it should be.

 ## Merge of `.xoz` Files